 Common Name: Rotala Macrandra Green

-The Rotala Macrandra, commonly known as the Giant Rotala, is a beautiful red plant from Asia.
+The Rotala Macrandra, commonly known as the Giant Rotala, is a beautiful plant from Asia.

 Rotala is highly demanding, needing high-intensity lighting, no shade, and high Co2 injection.
 To prevent shading, the individual stems must be planted far enough apart for the lower leaves to get enough light.
 Once established the plant grows quickly: up to 4” per week, in ideal conditions.
 To achieve a slight red tint at the tips of the leaves, ensure that this Rotala has plenty of phosphates (1.5 - 2.0 ppm) and not too much nitrate.
 (10ppm or less.)
 An incorrect amount of either of these nutrients will lead to stunted growth or discolored leaves.

 - Rotala has fragile leaves!
 Be sure to handle with care.

 - Final coloration is ultimately dependent upon the conditions this plant is kept in.
 This is a live plant meaning size, shape and color may vary.

 - Do not make drastic changes to the aquarium.
 Unstable parameters will result in melt and rotting of the aquarium plant.